Flatwork Customer Service

 - What modifications to the form are available for application-specific needs?

-- How long will it take to make my forms?
+- Lead-time - How long will it take for me to receive my forms?

 - How much weight can my forms support?